 - (for example a metadata discovery tool may analyse the data content to determine the types and range of values it contains and, maybe determine a quality score for the data).

 Some metadata discovery may occur when the asset is first cataloged.
 For example, the schema of an asset may be stored through the Data Manager OMAS API.
-This schema may have been automatically extracted by a metadata extractor connector hosted in Egeria’s Data Platform Server which then calls the Data Manager OMAS to store the metadata.
+This schema may have been automatically extracted by a metadata extractor connector hosted in Egeria’s Open Metadata Integration Services like Database Integrator or Files Integrator daemon.